vmware-tanzu/cartographer/site/content/docs/development/architecture.md

 `spec.selector` with an owner's labels.

 A "best match" follows the rules:
-1. If all labels are fully contained in the selector, reconcile the owner with that blueprint
+1. If all labels are fully contained in the selector, reconcile the owner with that blueprint.
-2. If more than one blueprint has all the labels that the owner has, pick the most identical to the owner
+2. If not all labels match, we choose the blueprint with the most matched labels.
-3. If multiple blueprints match the owner labels, reconcile with the blueprint with the most label matches
+3. If two blueprints match all labels, the blueprint with the more concise match (less non-matching labels) is selected.

 Note: Despite the rules, the controller can still return more than one match.
 If more than one match is returned, no blueprint will reconcile for the owner.

 ## Parameter Hierarchy